INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Methodology

 \section{Methodology}

-In photo editing software, image editing is done by changing the colors of the image based on their values, location, context, and content.
+In photo editing software, image editing is done by changing the colors of the image based on its values, location, context, and content.
 Even though editing mostly changes pixel colors, these changes are more complicated than simple color LUTs or color modifications.
-We utilize Implicit Neural representation (INR) to overcome the limitations of other methods.
+We utilize Implicit Neural Representation (INR) to overcome the limitations of other methods.
 Our method is able to learn edits adaptively from a single reference.
-Moreover, compared with previous works that use MLP-based architectures, we propose a novel INR architecture with spatial and context awareness allowing for more accurate and adaptive edits.
+Moreover, compared with previous works that use MLP-based architectures, we propose a novel INR architecture with spatial and context awareness, allowing for more accurate and adaptive edits.

-\paragraph{General Pipeline} As seen in Fig. \ref{fig:main} our reference is represented as an edited image Before and After editing.
+\paragraph{\textbf{General Pipeline}} As seen in Fig. \ref{fig:main}, our reference is represented as an edited image Before and After editing.
 We use the reference to train an INR that learns the edits applied to the colors based on their content, location, and context.
 After training, we run the input image through the trained INR to obtain our output.
 Because of the nature of our dataset, we have a ground truth (GT) that allows us to measure the ability of the model to extract edits from the reference and apply them to new images.

-\paragraph{Window Sampling} Let's consider $R$ and $P$ as the RGB and its coordinates respectively.
+\paragraph{\textbf{Window Sampling}} Let us consider $R$ and $P$ as the RGB and its coordinates respectively.
 Commonly, INR architecture is constructed of MLP layers.
-These layers process every single pixel separately so the image is disassembled into individual pixels ($N = W \times H$) and sample from them $Inp = \{r_i^3\}_{i=0}^N$.
-For our task, the position of the processed pixels is important so the coordinates of the pixel are also included as part of the input $Inp^{N\times c} = \{p_i^2, r_i^3\}_{i=0}^N$.
+These layers process every single pixel separately, so the image is disassembled into individual pixels ($N = W \times H$), $Inp = \{r_i^3\}_{i=0}^N$.
+Additionally, the position of the pixel in the image is valuable information for the task, so the coordinates of the pixel are also included as part of the input $Inp = \{p_i^2, r_i^3\}_{i=0}^N$.